Created by FindLaw's team of legal writers and editors | Last reviewed October 11, 2023

-Since the 1980s, education reform has focused on "performance-based standards," which require a minimum level of academic achievement before which students may graduate.
+Since the 1980s, education reform has focused on "performance-based standards."
+These standards require a minimum level of academic achievement before students may graduate.
 Each state has its own laws and educational regulations, including competency testing rules.
 There are also legal challenges to competency tests for setting educational standards.

 Competency Testing Background Information

 Student testing to track academic achievement began in the 1970s.
 Some states began making passage of an "exit examination" a prerequisite for high school graduation.
 These exams were designed to enhance teacher quality in public schools and improve student achievement.
 States began developing strategies to address the issues perceived in their communities.

 The national No Child Left Behind Act (NCLB) sought to focus federal funding on certain school districts.
 Those that demonstrated the most improvement in student performance year after year were considered.

 No Child Left Behind required districts to test students at least once in high school.
 Many schools used their existing high school exit exams.
 Because the results were a condition for funding, the law put more pressure on students and teachers.
 Parents complained that programs seemed to "teach to the test."
 Opponents argued that the law kept students from a well-rounded education.

 Adding to the problems were inconsistent standards among states.
 School districts could waive the NCLB requirements, but that also meant waiving their federal funding.
 Amid a lack of public support for No Child Left Behind, Congress replaced the act in 2015.
 The Every Student Succeeds Act (ESSA) — which, like NCLB, reauthorized the Elementary and Secondary Education Act (ESEA) of 1965 — became the nation's education law.